devmount/neural-network-pos-tagger/readme.md

 If you even don't want to be bothered by any output messages, you can use the `-q` flag to force a quiet deletion:

     python tagger.py --reset -q

+## API Usage

+This toolkit is designed to be used in other applictions.
+The API is documented in the following.

+### Configuration

+Import the tagging script properly according to your directory structure, i.e.:

+    import tagger as nn

+To instantiate the tagger, just call the `Tagger()` class.
+Without any parameters, the static configuration from the `settings.py` will be used:

+    t = nn.Tagger()

+If you prefer inline configuration, pass the corresponding parameters according to the neural network architecture (the FNN needs `n_past_words`, the RNN needs `n_timesteps`).
+See these two examples, one for each architecture:

+    t = nn.Tagger('FNN', n_past_words=1, embedding_size=250, h_size=350, n_epochs=5)
+    t = nn.Tagger('RNN', n_timesteps=8, embedding_size=100, h_size=100, n_epochs=5)

+### Training

+To train the initialized tagger, just call the `train()` method with the path to the corpus file, i.e.:

+    t.train('data/test.corpus')

+The trained model will be stored in the `saved/` directory.

+### Tagging

+A sentence can by tagged with a pretrained model by calling the `tag()` method.
+You have additional parameters to print the tagging output to the console or mute console messages concering model loading completely.

+    tagged_sentence = t.tag('Show all modules of Bachelor Informatics', pretty_print=True, silent=False)

+### Evaluation

+To evaluate a pretrained model, calle the `evaluate()` method.
+You have an additional parameter to print the main evaluation results in one single line.

+    t.evaluate('data/evaluation.txt', print_inline=False)

 ## Resources